divear/EduCalc/README.md

 ## How It Works

-The script scrapes EduPage and calculates your grade average based on your current and new grades.
+The script scrapes EduPage and calculates your grade average based on your current grades and the new one.

 ## Known Issues

 - EduPage can be unreliable, and scraping might fail at times.

----

-This version is shorter and easier to follow while keeping all the essential details.